cartheur/agnostic-tools/README.md

 ## Generate a sine signal

-To begin, generate a sinusoidal (sine) wave with frequency 0.1 Hz using a sampling rate of 1 Hz, then plot:
+Generate a sinusoidal (sine) wave with frequency 0.1 Hz using a sampling rate of 1 Hz, then plot.

 ```python